COS301-SE-2021/Custom-Data-Source-Search/README.md

 with a central system from where they can search all the data sources they use for their work.
-From local files, code repositories, wikis, databases, websites and communication systems, all the way to user specific esoteric data sources that competent software developers can plug in to the system for themselves.<br>
+From local files, code repositories, wikis, databases, websites and communication systems, all the way to user specific esoteric data sources that competent software developers can plug into the system for themselves.<br>

 #### The DataSleuth Story
 See the [Project Wiki](https://github.com/COS301-SE-2021/Custom-Data-Source-Search/wiki/The-DataSleuth-Story) for more